zisikons/deep-rl/README.md

 ## Execution
 Once the code is downloaded and everything is set, in order to train an agent you need to do the following:
 ```
 python3 scripts/collect_data.py                  # Uses the simulator to generate the datasets for the
                                                  # constraint sensitivity Neural Networks

-python3 core/constraint_network.py     # Trains the constraint sensitivity Neural Networks
+python3 scripts/train_constraint_networks.py     # Trains the constraint sensitivity Neural Networks
-                                       # (not required for the vanilla DDPG agent)
+                                                 # (not required for the vanilla MADDPG agent)

 python3 scripts/train_<agent_type>.py            # Trains one of the 3 RL agents that were developed
-                                       # during this project

-python3 scripts/plot_results.py        # Generates plot to compare the 3 agents
+python3 scripts/test_<agent_type>.py             # Tests one of the 3 RL agents that were developed
-                                       # (requires training of all agents)
 ```
 *Note: The above sequence takes a considerable amount of time.*